 Snacks- so key.
 I generally have trail mix, energy balls or protein bars at all times

 Breakfast – totally up to you how you want to make this work.
 Granola and berries, oatmeal or even eggs is a great start!

 Dinner – again, your call what to cook but meat and potatoes (with a side of veggies if you wish!) is always a good way to go.

 Bananas- because you can never have enough bananas…

 Soap– we like to bring a big bottle of Dr. Bronner’s because we can use it for our bodies and for dishes.
 Most car camping sites have on-sight showers.
 Sometimes they require payment so bring quarters!

 Dish rag– for drying dishes

 Bug spray – twilight is beautiful, but mosquitos are not.
-Try this all-natural DIY Bug Spray from SHEuncovered.

 Are you into camping?
 Did I forget anything on the list?